ami-inn/devoverlow/notes.md

 auth flow of github

 user -> clicks signin with github -> initiate auth request to next-auth -> next-auth redirects to github -> user authenticates on github -> github redirects back to next-auth with auth code -> next-auth exchanges auth code for access token -> next-auth retrieves user info from github using access token -> next-auth creates a session for the user (session store on cookies ) -> user is redirected back to the application with an authenticated session

+google auth setp
+got to google cloud console -> credentials -> create credentials -> OAuth 2.0 Client IDs create project if not created add the callback url as http://localhost:3000/api/auth/callback/google after that copy the client id and client secret to .env.local file as shown below AUTH_GOOGLE_ID="your_google_client_id" AUTH_GOOGLE_SECRET="your_google_client_secret"

+ modify the functionalities